 THE GOAL OF INITIATION (RCIA)

 Many of us talk about “recruiting people for RCIA”.
 A better way to talk about what we mean is to talk about inviting an individual to consider the Catholic faith.
 We don’t need to fret if we have only one person in the INITIATION PROCESS.
 It is a privilege to witness God’s action in one person’s life, to help the person build a relationship with the worshipping parish community, and to invite one person to acts of charity and compassion toward others.
-One per year is enough.
+(New RCIA coordinators can review the Rite by calling the Worship Office, 563-556-2580.)

 When a person responds to our invitation, we invite her or him to begin the process of initiation into the faith.
 This kind of language is far better than telling them to come to RCIA class.
 The goal is not to fill people with information they get by going to a class.
 The goal is to walk with an individual as God’s Word converts or changes their life.
-The goal is conversion.
+The goal is conversion for the mission of Christ.

 Conversion means that we see the individual’s perspective and behavior change as a result of weekly faith sharing with Catholics with the scriptures for Sunday, weekly celebration of Mass on Sunday (the Liturgy of the Word), and focus on meditation and prayer to strengthen the person’s relationship with God, through Jesus and the Holy Spirit.
 What happens is we help to i